Agenda

 With a changing global economy, China's role is becoming ever more important.
 This panel will look at China's position as a global player in the context of a new world order which presents a host of opportunities and challenges both across bilateral and third country relationships.
 Our specialist panel will consider the role China plays in innovation, technology systems and investment in a UK-China context as well as in third countries around the world.

-This session is sponsored by Standard Chartered.
+This session was sponsored by Standard Chartered.

 Gordon Orr, Non-Executive Director of Swire Pacific, Meituan, Lenovo, Fidelity China Special Situations Investment Trust, and EQT AB (Host)